grzegorznowak/cardano-node-role/README.md

 ![CI Binary Integration](https://github.com/grzegorznowak/cardano-node-role/actions/workflows/ci-prebuilt.yml/badge.svg)

 Installs Cardano Node as a systemd service on Ubuntus and Debians.
+Then wraps it with Ansible tortilla to make certain ops controllable, idempotent and way simpler in general.

 Can add and integrate [CNCLI](https://github.com/AndrewWestberg/cncli) when directed to.

 ## Supported Distros